Deenbe/cloudfront-workshop/3-custom-domain-and-ACM/README.md

-## In this section, we will register a custom domain name with the distribution and use ACM to generate public certificate
+## Register a custom domain name with CloudFront Distribution and use ACM to generate public certificate

 ## Scenario steps
 - Route 53: Register a domain